Nvidiacoursems/Nvidia_Project/README.md

 *Placing the files

-- From https://github.com/Nvidiacoursems/Nvidia_Project open models/Hotairballoon_Jet and download each file by opening them and clicking the download button
+- From https://github.com/Nvidiacoursems/Nvidia_Project open models/Hotairballoon_Jet and download the resnet18.onnx file by opening it and clicking the download button (the rest are optional)

-- Once they are downloaded take the files from there dowloaded location in file explorer and select them, drag and drop them into the Hotairballoon_Jet you created in the models folder
+- Once it is downloaded take the file from its dowloaded location in file explorer and select it, drag and drop it into the Hotairballoon_Jet you created in the models folder

 - Next we will need images for the AI to run